Winslinn/SliderEngine/README.md

     - You have access to the value of the slider.
 Using the **:GetAttributeChangedSignal()** function, you can easily call the function you need in your script.
   + Ability to set the desired maximum value
     - The slider has a multiplier attribute, with the help of which you can set any desired maximum value (not negative).
-      - In Points, enter the next value after zero relative to the multiplier as a percentage (if not necessary, write 0).
+  + Attribute points allows you to customize the slider
+    - The Points attribute gives you the ability to tell the slider how far it will move.
+It is indicated as a percentage or in points relative to the  multiplier (percentage must be unchecked to indicate points or v.v.).
+If not required, write 0.

 ## Installation